 Though these emotions generally feel negative, they serve an important purpose in leading a healthy social life.
 Guilt motivates us to apologize for our transgressions and make amends with those we’ve harmed.
 Shame, on the other hand, is a bit more complex.

 Shame is often described as a “toxic” emotion because it can lead to negative self-evaluations and harmful behaviors like addiction, eating disorders, and depression.
+It can also increase a person’s risk for relapse after seeking treatment for addiction and mental health disorders.
 Fortunately, there are ways to manage guilt and shame to avoid toxic and negative self-evaluations.

 How to Stop Feeling Guilty or Ashamed In Recovery